 How serious is a leaking CV boot?

-If the boot beomes damaged, the grease lubricating the joint can leak out—and open the door for dirt and debris to get inside.
-As the dirt mized with whatever grease is left, the joint will eventually fall apart.
+If the boot becomes damaged, the grease lubricating the joint can leak out.
+This can also open the door for dirt and debris to get inside.
+The dirt will mix with grease inside the joint and, eventually, cause the joint to fall apart.
 If your axles are failing, you’ll still technically be able to drive your car.

 Is it safe to drive?

-If your axles are failing, it’s you shuold not continue driving.
-If your axle fails completely while you’re driving, you’ll lose control of the car and risk causing an accident or crashing.
-It’s a far better choice to have the problem diagnosed and repaired now, rather than taking that chance.
+If your axles are failing, you should not continue driving.
+If your axle fails completely while you’re driving, you’ll likely lose control of the car— and risk causing an accident or crashing.
+With those risks in mind, we recommend having the problem diagnosed and repaired as soon as possible.

 Read more: Can I Drive My Car With a Broken Axle?